Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-andrew-simons.html.markdown

 author: FlightFree UK
 read_time_minute: 2
 ---
+*T﻿his is episode 9 of our 2023 podcast series.
+Listen to the episode [here](https://flightfreeuk.podbean.com/e/in-conversation-with-andrew-simons/) and find other episodes and previous series [here](https://flightfree.co.uk/podcast).*

 ### This month we are joined by Andrew from [Saillink](https://saillink.co.uk/) which is a new company offering a cross-channel ferry service by sailing boat.

 ##### Andrew started life as a boat builder, then went into environmental science looking at lifecycle assessments of energy and transport systems.
 He grew up in Yorkshire, and now lives in Switzerland.